visgl/react-map-gl/docs/api-reference/maplibre/map.md

 Default: `true`

 If `true`, the "drag to pan" interaction is enabled.
-Optionally accpt an object value that is the options to [DragPanHandler](https://maplibre.org/maplibre-gl-js/docs/API/classes/DragPanHandler/).
+Optionally accept an object value that is the options to [DragPanHandler](https://maplibre.org/maplibre-gl-js/docs/API/classes/DragPanHandler/).

 #### `keyboard`: boolean {#keyboard}